Indicud: Production

 With Indicud, on several tracks Cudi took a backseat in vocals to rather showcase his production skills.
 "The focus was on producing the record for Kendrick, I wanted to shine as a producer first.
 I wanted to show that side off more than anything else and that's why I had my one verse then let Kendrick go ape-sh-- crazy all over the rest of it."
-As for the A$AP Rocky feature on "Brothers," Cudi explained that he made the decision to go with a minimal hook and let the Harlem rapper dominate the track: "I felt like that was a perfect beat for A$AP to get on there and speak some truths and talk to the younger generation, because he's in a place where a lot of kids are up to him and Kendrick.
-I just wanted to hear him say something a little bit more thoughtful, and he did that — he showed up.
+As for the ASAP Rocky feature on "Brothers", Cudi explained that he made the decision to go with a minimal hook and let the Harlem rapper dominate the track: "I felt like that was a perfect beat for ASAP to get on there and speak some truths and talk to the younger generation, because he's in a place where a lot of kids are up to him and Kendrick.
+I just wanted to hear him say something a little bit more thoughtful, and he did that – he showed up.
 I was blown away by his craftsmanship, his professionalism and his overall mojo."